xmtp/XIPs/XIPs/xip-message-content-types.md

 Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only MUST be backward compatible, i.e. a client supporting an earlier version MUST be able to adequately present content with later version.
 Content type authority MUST manage the evolution of content type in a manner that respects this constraint.

+For human communication only we are also proposing an alternative representation of an ID in the form of a string with the following structure `authority/type[:major.minor]`.
+For the plain text type identifier proposed below that translates to `xmtp.org/text` or `xmtp.org/text:1.0`.
+This representation MUST NOT be used at the protocol level, only the binary representation is allowed.
+Clients MUST NOT be expected to parse this string.

 Due forethought should be given when choosing identifiers as there are no provisions to change them once they have been in use.
 A new identifier introduces a new (assumed unrelated) authority or content type as far as the protocol is concerned.

 ### API